Yumenoshima

-Yumenoshima (夢の島) is a district in Kōtō, Tokyo, Japan, consisting of an artificial island built using waste landfill.
+Yumenoshima (夢の島) is a district in Kōtō, Tokyo, Japan, consisting of an artificial island built using waste landfill in Tokyo Bay.
 It is not the first such island in the bay (see Umi-no-mori :ja:海の森公園).
 At current fill rates, there will be no more room for waste landfill in the bay without affecting shipping lanes by around 2050; likewise, Osaka Bay and Ise Bay are slowly being consumed by waste landfill islands, e.g. Rinku Town.

 History

 The island was originally conceived in the 1930s as a site for a new Tokyo Municipal Airport to replace Haneda Airport.
-The airport plan was finalized in 1938 and work on the island began in 1939, but fell behind schedule due to resource constraints during World War II.
-The airport plan was officially abandoned following the war, as the Allied occupation authorities favored expanding Haneda rather than building a new airport.
+The airport plan was finalized in 1938, and work on the island began in 1939 but fell behind schedule due to resource constraints during World War II.
+The airport plan was officially abandoned following the war, as the Allied occupation authorities favoured expanding Haneda rather than building a new airport.

-A public beach opened on the island in 1947, at which time the "Yumenoshima" name was adopted.
-The beach closed in 1950, and from 1957 the island was used for garbage disposal(of mainly plastic at the time).
+A public beach opened on the island in 1947 when the "Yumenoshima" name was adopted.
+The beach closed in 1950, and from 1957, the island was used for garbage disposal (mainly plastic at the time).